homemadearcade/zero/LAUNCHTODO.md

 NOW
   Command Center Open Class Sprite Editor for a class or create new class and open Sprite Editor or selector.. etc. Combine this with unlock. you can click the lock or the door.
 Lock is unlock.
 Door is open.

   A View that lets you just select and open shit up??
 Unlock, Open, and Highlight are Three Actions an admin can do.
-They each LIGHT UP all of various UI components that can be interacted with
+They each LIGHT UP all of various UI components that can be interacted with.
+Basically also im gonna neeed to.. make a json database for all interfaces and an api for it. they should each have keys also like constants

+  A system that checks for cobrowsing connection.
+Ah I realize.
+Users R Silly, they will use it WRONG, and they WONT GET IT.
+They dont want to learn ANYTHING.
+Check for them, debug for them, reset for them

   Collides with self toggle